top of page

 Anthropocene collage2.png

-The New School of the Anthropocene is an experiment.
-But it is also an act of repair.
-In partnership with October Gallery in London, we seek to reinstate the intellectual adventure and creative risk that formerly characterised arts education before the university system capitulated to market principles and managerial bureaucracy.
+The New School of the Anthropocene is an experiment, but it is also an act of repair.
+We seek to reinstate the intellectual adventure and creative risk that formerly characterised arts education before the university system capitulated to market ideology and managerial bureaucracy.

 The pause enforced by the Covid-19 pandemic in 2020 afforded a unique opportunity to rethink the wider basis of our educational practices, against a context of unimaginable climate catastrophe and irreversible species extinction; of economic depression and sanctioned inequality.